gwihlidal/svc-texture/README.md

 # svc-texture
-A gRPC micro-service that exposes texture compression routines under a common cloud-based abstraction.
+A gRPC micro-service that exposes texture compression and resampling routines under a common cloud-based abstraction.